enterovirus-phylo/nextclade_d68/README.md

 Edit `pathogen.json` to:
 - Reference your generated files (`reference.fasta`, `genome_annotation.gff3`)
 - Update metadata and QC settings as needed
+> [!WARNING]
+> If QC is not set, Nextclade will skip quality checks.

 See the [Nextclade pathogen config documentation](https://docs.nextstrain.org/projects/nextclade/en/latest/user/input-files/05-pathogen-config.html) for details.

 ---